okonomichiyaki/supercat/061-combat doctrine.md

 A Battle for trophies is considered favorable if bot has at least 1:1 ratio of fresh ships.

 If bot has multiple actions, first roll skirmish dice until ratio of fresh ships is better than 1:1, or only 1 action left.
-Then roll all assault dice if ratio is better than 1:1, or select half skirmish dice and half assault dice (round in favor of skirmish dice).
+Then roll all assault dice if ratio is better than 1:1, or select half assault dice and the rest skirmish dice.
 Allocate hits prioritizing trophies.

 ## Raid